The 5 Different Parts Of The Computer

 However, some of the devices can receive input and display output, and they are referred to as Input/Output devices.
 An Input or Output device can receive data from users, or another device (input), and send data to a different device (output).

-Output – Output device able to receive data from another device and create output with that data, but not able to send data to another device.
+Output Devices– Output device able to receive data from another device and create output with that data, but not able to send data to another device.

 The hard drive is a nonvolatile data storage device.
 It is usually placed within a computer, connected directly to the disk monitor of the computer’s motherboard.
 A hard drive involves one or more platters, placed inside of an air-sealed cover.